Public Conservation of Collection Works at the Hamburger Bahnhof

 With the educational series “Show me!”, the Hamburger Bahnhof invites all visitors to take a look behind the scenes: public conservation allow visitors to get to know works of art and the museum's collection work up close during the exhibition visit.

 Conservation issues in dealing with contemporary materials from industrial and everyday culture, artistic concepts and the communication of media-historical content form the basis of the three-part series “Show us!”.
 Guided tours and discussions with experts accompany the conservation of the respective works.
-In addition, visitors have the opportunity to speak to the restorers on site and ask questions during a daily time slot.
+In addition, visitors have the opportunity to speak to the restorers on site and ask questions.

 In 2010, Bruce Nauman installed four black corridors in the former industrial hall that run towards each other in a cross shape and are only illuminated by pale light.
 Standing on a grate in the center of the installation, visitors look up into a shaft and down into an abyss.
 For some, entering the corridors may be unpleasant, even oppressive, causing isolation and fear.